awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-import.md

 1. Select the folder containing the files that you want to import\.
 Each file must be in one of the supported formats\.
 Your files must be the same data type\.

-1. If your folder contains CSV files with headers, select the check box next to **First row is header**\.
+1. If your folder contains CSV files with headers, select the checkbox next to **First row is header**\.

-1. If you're files are nested within other folders, select the check box next to **Include nested directories**\.
+1. If your files are nested within other folders, select the checkbox next to **Include nested directories**\.

 1. \(Optional\) Choose **Add filename column** add a column to the dataset that shows the filename for each observation\.